 Hygienic, fail-safe and economical

 Air for medical applications must meet particularly high standards.
 This medical air, also known as Air Medicinalis, is a medicinal product as defined in the European Pharmacopoeia.
+The highest purity, maximum security of medical air supply, all at optimal cost, are offered by gas mixing plants for on-site production of so-called synthetic medical air.
 Synthetic air mixing plants from the German supplier Witt-Gasetechnik have proven their worth in countless medical installations.

 The use of medical air is generally the responsibility of the pharmacist.
 The pharmacist has to ensure compliance with the limit values described in the European Pharmacopoeia.
 Ambient air is often used, which is compressed by compressors.
 From a central gas supply system, medical air is directed to all areas of the hospital relevant to patient care, whether for ventilation purposes or for compressed air driven medical equipment.